Below is a list of classes covered during the recruit-training program:

 Building Construction: After completing this lesson, the student shall be able to understand how building construction features and materials will contribute to fire spread as well as how heat affects structural components and materials; differentiate among types of building construction; describe the construction of floors, ceilings, and walls; explain how basements and stairs may impact firefighting operations; describe the construction and operation methods of different types of doors; describe the construction and operation methods of different types of windows.

-Building Materials, Structural Collapse & Effects of Fire Suppression: After completing this lesson, the student shall be able to identify effects of fire on building materials, describe structural collapse considerations, and explain the effects of fire suppression activities on building materials; explain considerations to be taken when establishing collapse zones; describe actions that should be taken when structural collapse is imminent; describe building conditions and fire suppression activities that can impact fire spread and structural stability.
+Building Materials, Structural Collapse & Effects of Fire Suppression: After completing this lesson, the student shall be able to identify the effects of fire on building materials, describe structural collapse considerations, and explain the effects of fire suppression activities on building materials; explain considerations to be taken when establishing collapse zones; describe actions that should be taken when structural collapse is imminent; describe building conditions and fire suppression activities that can impact fire spread and structural stability.

 Fire Dynamics: After completing this lesson, the student shall be able to explain the basic principles of fire science, describe the stages of fire development, and the reaction of building construction to fire; describe how thermal energy impacts fire behavior; explain the function of fuel within the combustion process; explain the function of oxygen within the combustion process; explain the self-sustained chemical reaction involved in flaming combustion.

-Firefighter Personal Protective Equipment: After completing this lesson, the student shall be able to distinguish between types of personal protective clothing and equipment as explain how to safely use various types of protective clothing and equipment; describe the inspection, cleaning, and maintenance of PPE; describe conditions that require the use of respiratory protection equipment; identify SCBA components; describe the procedures for donning and doffing SCBA; describe methods of refilling, replacing, and storing SCBA cylinders; describe safety considerations for working in and exiting a hazardous atmosphere while wearing SCBA.
+Firefighter Personal Protective Equipment: After completing this lesson, the student shall be able to distinguish between types of personal protective clothing and equipment and explain how to safely use various types of protective clothing and equipment; describe the inspection, cleaning, and maintenance of PPE; describe conditions that require the use of respiratory protection equipment; identify SCBA components; describe the procedures for donning and doffing SCBA; describe methods of refilling, replacing, and storing SCBA cylinders; describe safety considerations for working in and exiting a hazardous atmosphere while wearing SCBA.
 Practical: Introduction to gear: coats, pants, helmet, gloves, hood, self-contained breathing apparatus (SCBA).
 Work with gear on; crawling, climbing, breathing on SCBA with mask, in non-air-conditioned areas.
 Three (3) 6.5-hour days.
 Gear weight is approximately 40 lbs.

 Extinguishers: After completing this lesson, the student shall be able to recognize different classifications and types of portable fire extinguishers and select the appropriate fire extinguisher for the situation at hand.

 Ropes & Knots: After completing this lesson, the student shall be able to describe various uses for life safety and utility rope and differentiate among types of knots.
-The student shall also be able to describe the procedures for cleaning, inspecting, and maintaining rope; identify types of knots; describe the procedure for hoisting various tools and equipment; explain how ropes and knots are used during rescues and at other emergencies.
+The student shall also be able to describe the procedures for cleaning, inspecting, and maintaining rope; identify types of knots; describe the procedure for hoisting various tools and equipment; explain how ropes and knots are used during rescues and in other emergencies.

 Ground Ladders: After completing this lesson, the student shall be able to identify types of ladders and the parts of a ladder.
 They shall also describe safe practices for using, carrying, and placing a ground ladder.
 Students shall be able to describe methods for raising and lowering a ladder, working from a ladder, and assisting victims down a ladder; describe the process of cleaning, inspecting, and maintaining a ladder.
-Practical: Lifting, carrying, raising, and climbing of ladders as team.
+Practical: Lifting, carrying, raising, and climbing ladders as a team.
 Outdoor activity.
 Ladders weigh up to 140 lbs.
 Ladder length up to 35’.
 100’ climb of aerial apparatus.

 Forcible Entry: After completing this lesson, the student shall be able to recognize different types of forcible entry tools and describe methods for forcing entry through doors, windows, and walls; explain considerations for forcible entry tool safety; explain how to carry forcible entry tools; describe how to clean and maintain forcible entry tools.
 Practical: Tools used for forcing a door.
 Prying and swinging an 8-pound sledgehammer.
-Combined weight of tools is 12 lbs.
+The combined weight of tools is 12 lbs.

-Tactical Ventilation: After completing this lesson, the student shall be able to describe the purpose of tactical ventilation and to explain the process for ventilating flat or pitched roofs; describe safety considerations related to tactical ventilation; describe ventilation tools and equipment; describe considerations related to the ventilation of basements and other special compartments.
+Tactical Ventilation: After completing this lesson, the student shall be able to describe the purpose of tactical ventilation and explain the process for ventilating flat or pitched roofs; describe safety considerations related to tactical ventilation; describe ventilation tools and equipment; describe considerations related to the ventilation of basements and other special compartments.
 Practical: Use a chainsaw to cut plywood on a roof simulator.
 Carrying or lifting a chainsaw to the roof of a three-story building.
 Climbing of ladders.
 Saw weight: 8 lbs.
 Outdoor activity.

 Fire Hose: After completing this lesson, the student shall be able to describe the characteristics of hoses, and understand how to inspect, care for, and maintain fire hose.
 They should also be able to differentiate between different types of hose rolls and loads.
 Practical: Lifting, draining, rolling, and carrying of fire hose.
 Outdoor activity.
 Approximate weight: 15 lbs.